UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 toc_fullpath: Operators/How To/azs-how-deploy-asdk.md
 toc_mdlink: azs-how-deploy-asdk.md
 ---

 # How to deploy and configure the Azure Stack Development Kit

-The Azure Stack Development kit is a single server instance of Azure Stack.
+The Azure Stack Development Kit (ASDK) is a single server instance of Azure Stack.
 It is not fit for production workloads and has some subtle differences vs the real Azure Stack integrate appliance, however for most test scenarios it will suffice.

 The ASDK is used in two modes within UKCloud: